Jessica Franklin specialises in personal injury and employment.

-In personal injury, Jessica is experienced in a range of areas including disease, military accidents and stress at work claims.
+In personal injury, Jessica is experienced in a range of areas including occupational illness (asthma, mesothelioma and other asbestos-related disease), employer liability, military accidents and stress at work claims.
 She has advised on several cases involving difficult vicarious liability issues and non-delegable duties of care.
-She has a particular interest in group litigation and is currently instructed as junior counsel on behalf of multiple South African claimants suffering from asbestos-related diseases as a result of living near an asbestos mine.
+She has a particular interest in group litigation and is currently instructed as junior counsel on behalf of multiple South African claimants suffering from asbestos-related diseases as a result of living near asbestos mines.
+Jessica was junior counsel in the Court of Appeal in Cuthbert v Taylor Woodrow [2024] EWCA Civ 244, a leading case concerning the employer’s duty of care in relation to asbestos exposure pre-1965.

 Jessica graduated from the University of Cambridge with First Class honours.
 She achieved a Distinction in the GDL and BVS.
 She was awarded scholarships by Corpus Christi College, Cambridge, the City Law School and the Honourable Society of the Inner Temple.